-Not less than 15 minutes after the last motorcycle starts, quads will start.
+Quads will start no less than 15 minutes after the last motorcycle.

-Not less than 15 minutes after the last quad starts, SSVs will start.
+SSVs will start no less than 15 minutes after the last quad.

-Race Director will decice how long exactly will be the period between the start of different categories.
+The race Director will decide how long exactly the period between the start of different categories will be.

 The starting times for each competitor, on both, Selective Sections and Liaisons will be strictly on time and without delay, by exact number of minutes (e.g. 3 minutes) procedure, set by the Race Director.

-RALLY FIM start the first than RALLY and after DARE start.
+RALLY FIM starts the first, than RALLY and finally the DARE! category.